Working Tax Credit - How much Working Tax Credit will I get?

 You may not get your maximum entitlement if you have other income.
 Savings do not affect your claim but interest from savings is included in your income.

-Getting Working Tax Credit exempts you from the Benefit Cap which limits the total amount in some benefits that working-age people can receive.
+Getting Working Tax Credit means you won't be affected by the Benefit Cap which limits the total amount in some benefits that people of working age can receive.

 How will I be paid Working Tax Credit?

-Working Tax Credit will be paid directly into your Bank, Building Society or Post Office account or by Simple Payment if you are unable to open or manage one of these or a similar account.
+Working Tax Credit will be paid directly into your bank or building society or through the Payment Exception Service if you are unable to open or manage one of these or a similar account.

 Working Tax Credit and other benefits

-Working Tax Credit counts as income when working out your entitlement to other benefits.
+Working Tax Credit counts as income when working out your entitlement to most other means-tested benefits.